Protecting Facebook Marketing Performance From a Cookie Free Future & Apple’s iOS14

 The current privacy updates and initiatives being adopted by major digital tech giants and browsers threaten to obscure your necessary marketing data by blocking 3rd party cookies.
 Without them, your Facebook & Instagram marketing campaigns may fail to properly optimise and perform.
 Don’t worry, this isn’t the end of cost-effective marketing.
-However, we need to talk about how to protect your Facebook marketing performance from a cookie free future and Apple’s iOS14 update.
+However, we need to talk about protecting your Facebook marketing performance from a cookie free future and Apple’s iOS14 update.

 Businesses that benefit from paid Facebook and Instagram marketing should act now to take the necessary steps to protect your future marketing data capture.
 This can be achieved by integrating Facebook’s new recommended methods.
 Consistent but privacy respectful data capture is crucial to getting the best return on marketing budgets in this new privacy-focused landscape.